RamonKaspar/MathDataset-ElementarySchool/README.md

 ### Directory Structure & Data Management

-All data files and scripts are hosted on our Google Drive, available for download [here](https://drive.google.com/drive/folders/104Vp0L2E1TPfKkVW1SJdrAyHiYLVHhRm?usp=sharing).
+Some of files were to big for GitHub, therefore: All data files and scripts are hosted on our Google Drive, available for download [here](https://drive.google.com/drive/folders/104Vp0L2E1TPfKkVW1SJdrAyHiYLVHhRm?usp=sharing).
 To conserve space and facilitate easier downloading, all resources are compiled into a `data.zip` file.
 The contents of the zip file are organized as follows:

 - `original-data:` Contains the original datasets in various formats as they were collected.
 - `original-data-transformed:` Includes datasets that have been transformed into the unified structure described in our documentation.